 March 20, 1890: The department maintained a hose house and coal depot in a building on 32-34 Bridge Street near Tyler street.
 It had a 6-' hose tower and an office and battery room (Fire Alarm) on the second floor.
 Two horses on location.
+This house was originally erected by the Volunteer Department in 1868.

 Initially it contain a spare steam fire engine (the 1876 second size, Nussey which was described as good condition.
 Also had a coal wagin built by William Walker, also in good condition